kix-service-software/kix18sync/README.md

 Script `bin/kix18.ManageRoles.pl` retrieves role and permission infomation from a KIX18 by communicating with its REST-API.

 The provided `RoleData_Sample.csv` contains default roles and permissions as delivered by KIX.
 We try to keep this up to date.
-However, this script collection is mostly a fun side project, so please bear with us if it should lag behind and give us a hind.
+However, this script collection is mostly a fun side project, so please bear with us if it should lag behind and give us a hint.

+The script sort the provided role-permission by role name, target, type.
+Any output while processing the file refers to the sorted list.
+In order to make proper use of line information given by this script you should sort your CSV in advance.

 ### Usage